Clearly indicate which reading your questions are referring to. (e.g. In the Bargh et al article ....)

 2. The authors compare the emergence of the home computer to the advent of the TV in terms of what they feel to be a technological change that resulted in social disengagement.
 Why would you consider this to be a fair comparison?
 Are their other technological advancements that you feel would be a better parallel in regards to the social impact of the home computer?

 3. Lea & Spears suggest that paralanguage takes the form of typographical marks and other text features that although they have no lexical meaning, nevertheless signify socially shared meanings.
 How has the usage of paralanguage in computer-mediated communication aided in impression formation?
 Do you feel that impression formed via the use of paralanguage (e.g. emoticons) are accurate?
 Is paralanguage usage in CMC comparable to its use in face-to-face interactions?

 4. Social Identity theory suggest that our identities are derived in part from our memberships in social categories.
-What does social interaction during computer-mediated communication influence our social identities?
+How does social interaction during computer-mediated communication influence our social identities?
 Is this consistent with the predictions made by social identity theory?
 Do you think that Lea & Spears' manipulation was effective in altering the salience of social vs. individual identity?
+Explain.